Brettargh Holt, Levens:

-I must have passed Brettargh Holt near Kendal a thousand times and never really knew what went on there.
+I must have passed Brettargh Holt at Levens near Kendal a thousand times and never really knew what went on there.

 Last Sunday I took a detour off the A590 and cycled down the long drive.